HussainAther/philosophy/causality/contextualemergence.md

 The representational thought may reference aboutness, and the intentional approach concerns the contentfulness or meaningfulness of representational states.
 We may create a network theory of meaning that emerges from the semantics of a system.
-Philosopher Karl Popper argued against reductinoism on the grounds there's a world of abstract, nonphysicall objects we interact with when we reason, discover proofs, speculate consequences, use language, and think about mathematics and philosophy.
+Philosopher Karl Popper argued against reductionism on the grounds there's a world of abstract, nonphysical objects we interact with when we reason, discover proofs, speculate consequences, use language, and think about mathematics and philosophy.
 This autonomous reality (known as World 3, with World 1 being physical laws and World 2 as mental events and processes) we find dispositions to verbal behavior and wiring in the brain.